 6. Carmelo Anthony, Portland Trail Blazers -- Unrestricted

 STATS: 15.4 PPG, 6.3 RPG, 1.2 OREB, 1.5 APG, 0.5 BPG

 The rebirth of ‘Melo has been an absolute pleasure to watch.
 Playing alongside Damian Lillard and company has truly given him a path to flourish the way everybody knows he can.
 He was playing within the flow of an offense and making sacrifices, and he’ll be rewarded for it.
 Knocking down mid-range face-up jumpers is his calling card.
 He shot 38.5 percent from three-point range in 58 games with Portland too.
 Defensively, his effort has been superb.
 We don’t know how long he plans on playing, but it’s clear that he has plenty left in the tank if he wants to keep going.

 STATS: 12 PPG, 3.5 RPG, 0.8 OREB, 1.2 APG, 0.8 BPG

 The last two years of Grant’s career have been his best.
 Be it as a starter or as a backup, he brings the same energy every time he steps on the hardwood.
 His versatility allows teams to slot him three through five, and he can guard every position.
 His impact comes as a defensive pest and, offensively, as an attacker and reliable weapon beyond the arc.
 Considering his success and the emergence of Michael Porter Jr., it would be surprising for him to pick up his option.
-He’ll have to make his official decision by Oct.
-17 (date subject to change).
-If he does opt in, he'll earn $9,346,153 next season.
+Grant is a free agent now after opting out of his $9,346,153 player option.

 4. Marcus Morris, Los Angeles Clippers -- Unrestricted